-In order to predict fragile packages, i.e., regular packages that will turn into vulnerable packages, we again used SVMs.
-We took RHSAs prior to January 2008 to build a model from which we predicted which nonvulnerable packages have yet undiscovered vulnerabilities.
+In order to predict fragile packages, i.e., packages that will turn into vulnerable packages, we again used SVMs.
+We took RHSAs from before January 2008 to build a model from which we predicted which non-vulnerable packages have yet undiscovered vulnerabilities.
 We then used RHSAs from January 2008 onwards and additional information to assess the quality our model.
-The higher the percentage of correctly predicted packages, the stronger the model.
+The higher the percentage of correctly predicted packages, the better the model is.

 The basic idea is to learn an SVM regression model for the entire dataset (until January 2008) and then apply the model again to the same data.
 Packages without vulnerabilities but with predicted vulnerabilities are then considered to be fragile packages.
-Essentially, we predict the packages that the SVMs fails to describe in its model (and thus having high residuals) to be fragile.
+Essentially, we predict the packages that the SVMs fails to describe in its model (and thus have high residuals) to be fragile.